 To volunteer, just show up.
 All ages, abilities, and interests are welcome.

 For those volunteers interested in train crew service, we have an initial waiting period as well as a training program.
-We ask that new volunteers accumulate at least 150 hours over no less than 6 months, before training in train crew service is available.
+We ask that new volunteers accumulate at least 150 hours over no less than 6 months, before training in train crew service begins.
 This helps everyone to get to know everyone else better, and gives time for the new volunteer to decide if the museum is a right fit for them.

 Volunteers are always present on Saturday, on Sundays during the summer season, and oftentimes on most weekdays.
 Saturdays, people start showing up at 6 AM onward.
 Typically, “closing time” is after 5 PM, although during the late autumn and early winter months, when it gets dark early, we leave early.
 (Please contact us in advance before visiting us to volunteer on anything other than a Saturday morning or scheduled work weekend.)